MissInterpret/mount-configuration/README.md

 ## missinterpret.mount-configuration.resource

 A file in the resources folder as the source of configuration data.
-It does not, by default attempt to load a resource but will load one by using the `path` runtime argument.
+It does not by default attempt to load a resource.

 ### Runtime arguments